 Jaw Pain Is Abnormal.

-- Muscle pain in your neck, shoulders and upper back
+- Muscle aches in your neck, shoulders, or upper back

-- Difficulty chewing, yawning or opening your mouth
+- Difficulty chewing, yawning, or fully opening your mouth

 Treatment and Relief